 The Brown Scapular is a sacramental sign of special devotion to Our Lady.
 Do you wear a scapular?
 Should you?
 Read more below!

 The word ‘scapular’ is derived from the Latin word ‘scapula’, or shoulder blade.
 The scapular originated hundreds of years ago as two large pieces of cloth, attached at the shoulders by narrow strips, which covered the front and back of a monk’s habit.
 It was originally worn for the practical purpose of preserving the habit from dirt and wear, eventually becoming part of the habit itself.

-There are now more than a dozen types of scapulars approved by the Church: white scapulars, green scapulars and many others, each associated with a different devotion to Our Lady, Our Lord, a saint, a religious Order, etc., and worn as a sign of special consecration to that devotion.
+There are now more than a dozen types of scapulars approved by the Church: brown scapulars, white scapulars, green scapulars, and many others, each associated with a different devotion to Our Lady, Our Lord, a saint, a religious order, etc., and worn as a sign of special consecration to that devotion.

 The original, and still the most popular scapular, is the Brown Scapular of Our Lady of Mt.
 Carmel.